Where it all started:

 I came back to Sydney in 1993 as a reporter/producer for an ABC TV show called ‘All in a Days Work’ and worked with people like Paul Clarke (Recovery, Long way to the Top, Bombora) and Karen Leng (Recovery, 3RRR).
 By mid-year the show had folded and I was offered some work on SBS TV’s then-fledgling music show, ‘nomad’ – which had been conceived and developed by Simon Marnie (702/Sydney).
-By episode 6, the EP offered me the job of producing the program and together with the program’s Associate Producer Amanda Duthie (ABC TV Arts/Entertainment, Adelaide Film Festival) we moved to a director-driven, less-costly format.
+By episode 6, I moved into producing the program together with Associate Producer Amanda Duthie (ABC TV Arts/Entertainment, Adelaide Film Festival).
 Our featured artists included The Dirty Three, Pavement, Barry Adamson, Ben Lee, Living Colour, the Underground Lovers, Mandawuy Yunupingu, David McComb, Michael Franti and the Disposable Heroes of Hypopricy, Bjork (in Icelandic), the creative partnership of Ed & Judi Kuepper and – ironically – Ice Cube (formerly of NWA).

 My great excitement at meeting the bloke I’d lost my job over turned out to be one of the most intimidating - and disappointing - experiences of my professional life – and one I’ve regretted ever since.
-Instead of sharing that great JJJ/Fuck Tha Police story of defiance with the man himself, Ice Cube walked into our interview set surrounded by about 20 men from the Nation of Islam and proceeded to stare me down as the white, middle class woman they perceived me to be… How I wish I’d had the nerve to tell him what a waste of effort it now seemed to lose a much-loved job fighting to play one of his songs…
+Instead of sharing that great JJJ/Fuck Tha Police story of defiance with the man himself, Ice Cube walked into our interview set surrounded by about 20 men from the Nation of Islam and proceeded to stare me down as the white, middle class woman they perceived me to be… Sadly I didn't have the nerve to tell him what a waste of effort it now seemed to lose a much-loved job fighting to play one of his songs…

 ‘nomad’, Pick Me and silverchair

 In 1994 SBS moved ‘nomad’ into a prime timeslot at 8pm on a Thursday night.
 But a couple of months into its new season I'd got word that the show was vulnerable to an upcoming mid-year hiatus to accommodate the World Cup broadcast.
-I came up with an idea to run a competition that would reward the winning unsigned band with one day’s recording at JJJ and a filmclip shot on 35mm Kodak film – and they would own it 100%.
+We needed a flashpoint bargaining chip and developed 'Pick Me' a competition that would reward the winning unsigned band with one day’s recording at JJJ and a filmclip shot on 35mm Kodak film – and they would own it 100%.
 The terms of ‘Pick Me’ was to tell us in 25 words why they should win and we’d shortlist from there.

-I'd seen so many bands done over by bad record deals or simply miss out completely due to the fickle and random nature of opportunity in the music industry.
-I really wanted to create a totally win/win situation for the artist, to give a new young band all the negotiating cards and a financial head start beyond their imaginings (and also beyond the realities of the music industry).
+So many Australian bands had been done over by bad record deals or simply miss out completely due to the fickle and random nature of opportunity in the music industry.
+'Pick Me' would create a totally win/win situation for the artist, to give a new young band all the negotiating cards and a financial head start beyond their imaginings (and also beyond the realities of the music industry).

 It was pretty clear from the outset that the Innocent Criminals had the strongest song and the most potential, but what I wasn’t looking for to keep an SBS TV music show on air in 1994 was three white teenagers from a east coast surf-town playing grunge-rock.
 In all honesty I really wanted the hip-hop girls from Alice to win – but when Amanda and I flew out there to shoot a mini-clip with them it was clear that they weren’t developed enough to really benefit from the prize on offer.
 The Von Trapp Family singers were wonderfully madcap and were classically Melbourne in the multi-cultural diversity they possessed – but they were a novelty act that I was trying to convince myself could become something else if they won an SBS TV music show competition.